Tomiko Yoshikawa: Biography

-In 1992, she became the first Japanese women to race at the 24 Hours of Le Mans by obtaining a FIA Super S license, and she received media coverage in Japan as a result.
+In 1992, Yoshikawa became the first Japanese women to race at the 24 Hours of Le Mans by obtaining a FIA Super S license, and she received media coverage in Japan as a result.
 Driving a Category 1-category Chamberlain Engineering Spice SE89C-Ford Cosworth with Jun Harada and Kenta Shimamura, Yoshikawa and her co-drivers were classified 15th overall and eighth in class.
 That same year, she, Divina Galica and Harada came seventh overall at the 1992 1000 km of Suzuka (part of the World Sportscar Championship).
 Yoshikawa went on to race the 1993 24 Hours of Daytona for the Tom Gloy Racing team.
 Sharing a Ford Mustang with Canadians Pieter Baljet and Ron Fellows as well as South Africa's Desiré Wilson, she placed 47th following a crash.
 She then failed to finish the 1993 24 Hours of Le Mans in Courage Compétition's C30LM-Porsche entry alongside Alessandro Gini and Carlos Moran due to an tyre failure that caused an accident.
 Yoshikawa, Gordon Kellett and Matsuda retired from the Suzuka 1000 km due to their Lotus Esprit Sport 300 overheating.

 Jun Harada, Tomiko Yoshikawa, and Masahiko Kondou at the 1994 Le Mans in a Porsche 962C.

-At the 1994 24 Hours of Le Mans she, Hurada and Masahiko Kondō did not reach enough distance to be classified in their LMP1/C90-category ADA Team Nippon-entered Porsche 962C GTi.
+At the 1994 24 Hours of Le Mans, Yoshikawa, Hurada and Masahiko Kondō did not reach enough distance to be classified in their LMP1/C90-category ADA Team Nippon-entered Porsche 962C GTi.
 Yoshikawa, Luciano Della Noce and Anders Olofsson's Strandell Motorsport Ferrari F40 was disqualified from the 1994 Suzuka 1000 km due to an illegal overtake.
 Her final appearance at Le Mans came in when she, Kenny Acheson and Alain Ferté's LMGT1-category SARD-entered SARD MC8-R-Toyota failed due to clutch trouble.
 Yoshikawa spent the following ten years racing solely in Japan without much success.
 She became a motorsport advisor to Bridgestone and cared for stray cats in a rented home.